Through whom?

 You can offer support yourself with the hard-earned penny, or share information about this site, or phone those who have in their social circle prosperous and generous lovers of Clio who regard Stalinism with a sober eye.
 It doesn’t matter where they live – in London or Moscow, Washington or Berlin.
 People are brought together not so much by languages (I know several myself), but by common aspirations.

 We are talking about the implementation of two interrelated projects – writing a military biography of Stalin, as well as compiling a collection of articles on the expansion of various communist regimes around the world.
 It would be great to include in this collection stories related to the history of the United States, Britain, partly Australia and Canada, including Soviet espionage and Cold War conflicts, and especially Stalin’s preparation for the Third World War – a fact, alas, almost unknown in the West.
+Such topics as the Holodomor and the UPA could fit quite organically into such a book.

 My previous monograph, Stalin’s Commandos (London - New York, 2016) was published in eight languages, including English and German, although it was dedicated to a relatively small group of people – there were about a hundred thousand red partisans in Ukraine.
 I hope that a book that deals with the fate of, in fact, all mankind will have a greater effect.
 The main thing is to pack it tightly with previously unknown archival documents, which contain vivid facts as of yet unknown to anyone.